-Bioinformatic job roles are many and varied, but most people working in the field will have degree-level education and experience in both computers and science.
+For candidates looking for Bioinformatic roles in the UK, the roles are many and varied and can be based in research and academic institutions as well as commercial organisations.
+Most people working in the field will have degree-level education and experience in both computers and science.
 Some candidates will come into the sector as computer scientists and transfer their skills to biology; others will be biologists who have learned computer programming.

-Starting salaries for bioinformatics jobs depend on skills and experience – for an entry level position, such as Bioinformatician, Bioinformatics Analyst or Software Developer candidates will earn £30,000.
-For Computational Scientist, Data Scientist, Epidemiologist and Statistical Geneticist roles, the salaries increase to upwards of £60,000.
+Starting salaries for bioinformatic jobs depend on skills and experience – for an entry level position, such as Bioinformatics Support Scientist, Post Doc Researcher, candidates will earn £30,000 – £35000.
+For Bioinformatician, Data Scientists and Analyst roles, the salaries increase to £40,000 plus.
 Jobs may be based at a research facility, a university or institute or at a pharma company.